 Tucked away from the typical hustle and bustle of Italian cities are the quaint towns of Venice, represented by its waters, white linens and peculiar islands.
 Being a popular travel destination, you’d naturally expect teeming crowds and snaking lines wherever you go.
 But it is possible to navigate the city and enjoy a pleasant fuss-free journey without having to huddle with the pack.

-Plan your trip now with add.
-12% off hotel bookings at Agoda when you book using your UOB Card from now till 31 Jan 2019!
+Feeling inspired?
+Plan your trip now with 12% off hotel bookings at Agoda when you book using your UOB Card from now till 31 Jan 2019!
 T&Cs apply.
 Click here for more details.

 Head down to the City Center at Piazza San Marco and wander around the iconic public square to appreciate the city’s architecture.